sarahpazik/software-design-vu/docs/assignment3.md

 # Assignment 3

-Maximum number of words for this document: 18000

-**IMPORTANT**: In this assignment you will fully model and implement your system.
-The idea is that you improve your UML models and Java implementation by (i) applying (a subset of) the studied design patterns and (ii) adding any relevant implementation-specific details (e.g., classes with “technical purposes” which are not part of the domain of the system).
-The goal here is to improve the system in terms of maintainability, readability, evolvability, etc.

-**Format**: establish formatting conventions when describing your models in this document.
-For example, you style the name of each class in bold, whereas the attributes, operations, and associations as underlined text, objects are in italic, etc.

 ### Summary of changes of Assignment 2
 Author(s): Sarah, Sam

-Provide a bullet list summarizing all the changes you performed in Assignment 2 for addressing our feedback.

 * Made each of our actions into separate methods in the **Action** class to simplify out our previously long and complex switch statement
 * Added an **Inventory** class which holds everything relevant to a player's inventory (printInventory, addToInventory, etc) in order to keep our code organized and concise